oplS17projects/Octo-Weather-5000/README.md

 ## Group Responsibilities

 ### Raphael Megali @ramegali
-will write the code necessary to get the relevant weather information extracted.
+wrote the code necessary to get the relevant weather information extracted.
+Wrote code for weather object and forecast object to hold extracted weather information.

 ### Rob Cucchiara @rcucchiara
 will take the retrieved weather data and present it in an appealing and compelling way.